 There's no scientific definition of a "giant" hammerhead flatworm.
 The term is used for the longest animals in the subfamily.
-Though they are long animals, they are also slender, as can be seen in the animal shown in the video below.
+Though they are long animals, they are also slender, as can be seen in the animal shown in the video above.

 Giant Hammerhead Flatworms in France

-In May 2018, news reports about five species of invasive giant hammerhead flatworms in France were widely published.
+In May 2018, news reports about five species of giant hammerhead flatworms living in France were widely published.
 One reason why the reports were popular was because they claimed that the flatworms had been in France for twenty years without being discovered by scientists, which seemed strange.